chrisw000/coinbasepro-application/README.md

 // Setup the markets to pull data for services.AddTransient<ICandleMonitorFeedProvider>(sp => new CsvCandleMonitorFeed(new List<CandleMonitorFeeds>()
     {
-        // There is a bug in GDAX.Api.ClientLibrary that causes endless loop calling REST service
-        // when the amount of data on GDAX is less than what is trying to be pulled
-        // I've submitted a buxfix - which will be in the 1.0.28 Nuget version
-        // for now just pull currencies with at least a year of data new CandleMonitorFeeds(ProductType.BtcUsd, CandleGranularity.Hour1),
+        new CandleMonitorFeeds(ProductType.BtcUsd, CandleGranularity.Hour1),
         new CandleMonitorFeeds(ProductType.EthUsd, CandleGranularity.Hour1),
         new CandleMonitorFeeds(ProductType.EthEur, CandleGranularity.Minutes15)